The COVID testing rules for people travelling to the UK have recently been relaxed.

 If you have not had both doses of the COVID-19 vaccine then you must quarantine for 10 days after you arrive in the UK.

 You must also take two PCR tests – on day 2 and day 8 of your quarantine.
-These tests must be booked before travelling to the UK and must be privately bought from a government-approved provider, such as Fit2FlyTest.
+These tests must be booked before travelling to the UK and must be privately bought from a provider such as Fit2FlyTest.

 Travellers to England are also able to end quarantine early under the Test to Release scheme which involves taking private PCR tests after five days of isolation.
 A negative result from this test will allow you to leave quarantine early, although you still need to take another PCR test on day 8.

 These rules do not apply to travellers from the Channel Islands, the Isle of Man or Ireland unless they have been in another country in the ten days before they are travelling to the UK.

 How can I prove my vaccination status and test results?

 If you are in England, Northern Ireland, Scotland or Wales you can download a Digital COVID pass showing your vaccination status to your phone.

 You can show your test results as an email or text on your phone, or in the form of a printed document.
 The test results must be in English, French or Spanish,

 Residents of the European Union can use the EU digital COVID certificate to show their vaccination status or test results.